deemp/flakes/README.md

 ### Making derivations and exes

-1. Wen derivations are built, they may produce executables.
+1. When derivations are built, they may produce executables.
 Locations of these executables are determined by bash scripts.
 If you make a derivation you can use `buildInputs` to specify the derivations you'd like to be accessible during in scripts during `phases` or in a `shellHook`

 1. It's more reliable to use paths to binaries rather than specify, e.g. `buildInputs` and call programs by names
    - This helped me when configuring tasks for VSCodium [here](https://github.com/br4ch1st0chr0n3/devops-labs/blob/b400993e18b0e1ebc515141450c51f2d6c8b3f67/.nix/commands.nix#L37)